 MediaType: video

 When you deal with massive amounts of video data, managing files by path alone is often inefficient for searching and categorization.
-We recommend that you use the OSS tagging feature to add key-value tags to files.
-This lets you quickly filter and categorize data based on business needs, such as filtering by camera ID or geographic region.
+We recommend that you use the OSS object tagging feature.
+You can add key-value tags to files to quickly filter and categorize data based on your business needs, such as filtering by camera ID or geographic region.

 |